qn895/blog/content/posts/2019-08-14---React-Redux-Performance-Pitfalls.md

 description: "Troubleshooting React/Redux performance problems can be dauting.
 Here are some common pitfalls and how to fix them."
 ---

-Common React/Redux Performance Pitfalls & How To Fix Them

 In my experience troubleshooting React/Redux performance issues for several teams, I have found several comments pitfalls and mistakes that essentially boil down to:

 1. Your selectors are not memoized correctly and are therefore over-computing.